jvirtanen/tagline/documentation/handbook.md

 ### Handle a received message

-When you get a hold of an `InboundFixMessage` instance, Tagline has only attempted to parse the BeginString(8), BodyLength(9), and CheckSum(10) fields.
-Handling the other fields is up to you, as is checking the BeginString(8) and CheckSum(10) values.

-To help you work with received messages, Tagline contains a `FixFieldList` class.
-It provides efficient read-only random access to all fields in a received message and is designed for reuse: construct an instance of it once, and then invoke `FixFieldList#decode()` on each received message.
+`FixFieldList` provides efficient read-only random access to all fields in a received message.
+It parses tags eagerly when decoding an incoming message and values only lazily on demand.

 The `FixValue` interface represents a value in a received message.
 It extends the standard `CharSequence` interface for treating the value as a String, and